hlhartley/blackjack/README.md

 - React
 - React Hooks

+## API
+- Implemented Deck of Cards API as a 2nd version: https://deckofcardsapi.com/ (refer to commit history)

 ## Future Iterations
 - Make Aces worth 1 OR 11 based on best-scenario/player's choice
 - Allow splitting of pairs